Bleed India with a Thousand Cuts: Punjab

 Pakistan had been helping the Sikh secessionist movement in the Indian Punjab since the 1970s.
+Under Operation Tupac, reportedly conceived by Pakistan’s then-President Zia-ul-Haq, the ISI was tasked with destabilizing and fragmenting India as a means of avenging Pakistan’s defeat in the 1971 war.
+As part of this strategy, the ISI is believed to have supported various militant organizations, including Lakhbir Singh Rode’s International Sikh Youth Federation (ISYF), the Khalistan Commando Force, Babbar Khalsa International, and the Khalistan Liberation Force led by Pritam Singh Sekhon.
 Since the early 1980s Pakistan's intelligence agency ISI created a special Punjab cell in its headquarters to support the militant Sikh followers of Bhindranwale and supply them with arms and ammunitions.
 Terrorist training camps were set up in Pakistan at Lahore and Karachi to train the young Sikhs.
-Hamid Gul (who had led ISI) had stated about Punjab insurgency that "Keeping Punjab destabilized is equivalent to the Pakistan Army having an extra division at no cost to the taxpayers."
+Hamid Gul (who had led ISI) had stated about Punjab insurgency that "Keeping Punjab destabilised is equivalent to the Pakistan Army having an extra division at no cost to the taxpayers."

+On February 26, 2023, Punjab Chief Minister Bhagwant Mann asserted that Khalistan supporters were receiving financial support from Pakistan and various other nations.
+This statement comes against the backdrop of the prevailing unrest in the state, fueled by the recent actions of Khalistani sympathizer Amritpal Singh and his followers.

 Kashmir

 After the conclusion of the Soviet–Afghan War, the fighters of the Sunni Mujahideen and other Islamic militants had successfully removed the Soviet forces from Afghanistan.
-The military and civil government of Pakistan sought to utilize these militants in the Kashmir conflict against the Indian Armed Forces in accordance with the "thousand cuts" doctrine so as to "bleed India", using Pakistan's nuclear arsenal as a shield.
+The military and civil government of Pakistan sought to utilise these militants in the Kashmir conflict against the Indian Armed Forces in accordance with the "thousand cuts" doctrine so as to "bleed India", using Pakistan's nuclear arsenal as a shield.
 In the 1980s cross-border terrorism started in the Kashmir region as armed and well-trained groups of terrorists were infiltrated into India through the border.
 Pakistan officially maintained that the terrorism in Kashmir was "freedom struggle" of Kashmiris and Pakistan only provided moral support to them.
 But this turned out to be inaccurate as Director-General of Inter-Services Intelligence (ISI) stated in the National Assembly of Pakistan that the ISI was sponsoring this support in Kashmir.
-Pakistan has used the jihadist militias to conduct an asymmetric warfare with India.
-The militant groups have been used not just as proxies, but predominantly as "weapons" against India for Pakistan's "Bleed India" campaign.

 According to a general involved with the "bleed India" strategy of infiltrating jihadists into Kashmir:

 In May 1998, India tested its nuclear weapons at Pokhran-II followed by Pakistani nuclear tests.
 The Infiltration of Pakistani soldiers disguised as Kashmiri militants into positions on the Indian side of the LOC, resulted in a geographically limited Kargil War, during which the Pakistani Foreign Secretary Shamshad Ahmed issued a veiled nuclear threat that, 'We will not hesitate to use any weapon in our arsenal to defend our territorial integrity.'